KatameRonin/KatameRonin.github.io/_news/announcement_7.md

 related_posts: false
 ---

-:fireworks: My paper [Open World Scene Graph Generation using Vision Language Models](https://arxiv.org/abs/2506.08189) is accepted in CVPR 2025 Workshop, Computer Vision in the Wild.
+:fireworks: Our paper [Open World Scene Graph Generation using Vision Language Models](https://arxiv.org/abs/2506.08189) is accepted in CVPR 2025 Workshop, Computer Vision in the Wild.